shaker82/Ishihara_MNIST/README.md

 want to skip this step, please download the images from the table below [`circled MNIST`](#CircledMNIST).
 Unzip the file and place the unzipped `PFiles` folder in `output_dir`.

 To get the `circled MNIST` data, [IshiharaConvert.py](IshiharaConvert.py) will produce SVG files and pickle files and then merge them to create the `circled MNIST`.
+At first, uncompress the MNIST provided in the `Data` folder (JPG format).
 The following command shows how IshiharaConvert.py can be called:
 ```
 python IshiharaConvert.py --data_path Data/MNIST --out_path output_dir
 ```